ijgnd/anki___note-organizer/README.md

 Clicking on "OK" will prompt you with a confirmation dialog, listing all of the changes that the add-on will perform.
 Make sure to always double-check whether all of these are correct.
 The add-on *does* set a recovery point before performing its changes – which can then be reverted to through Anki's undo feature (<kbd>Ctrl</kbd> + <kbd>Z</kbd>) – but it's better to be safe than sorry.

 ### Credits and License

 *Note Organizer* is *Copyright © 2017 [Aristotelis P.](https://github.com/Glutanimate)*

 Updated to anki 2.1 (python 3, qt5) © 2020 [Arthur Milchior](https://github.com/Arthur-Milchior/note-organizer)*

+Small bug fixes and some reorganization/renaming © 2020 ijgnd

 This add-on was developed on a commission by a fellow Anki user who would like to remain anonymous.
 All credit for the original idea goes to them.

-We are always happy for new add-on commissions.
-If you'd like to hire the services of one of us to work an add-on or new feature, please feel free to reach out to me through *ankiglutanimate [αt] gmail . com* or *arthur@milchior.fr*.
+Glutanimate's version from 2017 includes this line: "I'm always happy for new add-on commissions.
+If you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me through ankiglutanimate [αt] gmail . com."
+Since then he has stated a [patreon](https://www.patreon.com/glutanimate) so that he probably doesn't have time for new add-on commissions.
+There are multiple great supporters-only add-ons on his patreon.

+But in 2020-02 you can hire Arthur Milchior(*arthur@milchior.fr*) who has created about [70 add-ons](https://ankiweb.net/shared/byauthor/354407385) and also has done some paid work.

 Licensed under the [GNU AGPL v3](http://www.gnu.de/documents/gpl-3.0.en.html).